HeliosSoftware/hfs-install/README.md

 To remove all created AWS resources, run the following command on your local machine in the `terraform` folder:

 `terraform destroy`

+Should you see the following error:

+`Error: context deadline exceeded`

+Run `terraform destroy` again.